All Episodes

 Now, instead of going after the country, why don't you blame the president that's not lifting a finger to help her?

-Because that I doubt this would happen under Donald Trump, who I'm sure LeBron James probably doesn't like.
+Because I doubt this would happen under Donald Trump, who I'm sure LeBron James probably doesn't like.

-I mean, and then people got upset with me because I'm saying we you know, they're like, Well, she broke the law.
+I mean, and then people got upset with me because I'm saying we, you know, they're like, well, she broke the law.

 It's ridiculous.